dy/wavefont/readme.md

 </script>
 ```

-For more elaborate use-case see below.
+For more elaborate use-cases see below.

 ## Font-faces